 - While I would highly suggest using fresh cherries (if you’re making this pie when fresh cherries are available), you can substitute frozen cherries if you’d prefer.

-- I would not use canned cherries in this recipe.
+- Do not use canned cherries.
+They will not work in this pie.

 - Absolutely!
 I’d suggest using a refrigerated pre-made pie dough (like Pillsbury) that you can roll out yourself.

 - However, if you have the time, I highly suggest making your own pie crust.
 It’s fairly simple and nothing compares to the taste of homemade, flaky pie crust.

 Can I Make This A Cherry Pie With Crumb Topping Instead?

 - Yes, you can definitely make a crumb topping.
 I would suggest using the crumb topping I use on these Strawberry Rhubarb Crumb Bars.
 If you still plan on making your own crust for the base, just cut the crust recipe (down below in the recipe card) in half.

 How Much Sugar Goes In A Cherry Pie?